 By this I mean food items like burgers, steaks, or sausages sold in their vegetarian avatar.
 Not only they’re expensive, they are insanely processed to have the look and texture of the real meat product.

 Look, let me save you money, effort and heartbreak.
 I’ve tried some of these products.
 They never taste like real meat.

 These fake meat foodstuffs are targeted towards meat-eaters who are just transitioning towards vegetarian food in Germany and are not too familiar with the diversity of authentic vegetarian and vegan cuisine.
 So instead of buying a fake-meat burger just buy a freshly prepared falafel wrap from your local imbiss.
 It’s original, tasty and healthier than some processed rubbery shit.
 Or if you have time and motivation, then make your own lentil or bean burger patties at home – they’re much better in terms of quality and cost.

 Are you a vegetarian or vegan in Germany?
 Do you cook your own vegetarian food in Germany?
-How do you buy healthy vegetarian or gluten free or vegan food in Germany?
+How or where do you buy healthy vegetarian or gluten free or vegan food in Germany?
 Let us know in comments below.